mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 limited by tonnage but equipment that costs too many megacredits will also be rejected, since the Tijian Khaganate is paying for all of this.

-The typical single big-ticket item is usually an Ajilchin (‘Worker’) class ship, which can prospect, mine and carry a message to Buudal if needed.
+The typical single big-ticket item is usually an Ajilchin ('Worker') class ship, which can prospect, mine and carry a message to Buudal if needed.
 It will require spare parts that the colony will not be able to manufacture right away, so it is typical to also request one ton of